 Even with a calming bedtime ritual, the stresses of 21st century life, not to mention the economic roller coaster of the last few months, are enough to keep anyone tossing and turning.
 Whatever your concerns— job insecurity, dwindling 401K, or even (perish the thought) swine flu—you need your sleep to help you stay productive, optimistic and healthy.
-Sleep has 9913697_0f7b88bcd5even been shown to be a factor in weight loss!
+Sleep has even been shown to be a factor in weight loss!

 According to a poll released in March by the National Sleep Foundation, only 28 percent of us get the recommended eight hours of sleep a night, and 20 percent of us don’t even get six.